PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 preserve the exact flattened sequence.
 Keep verification sequential and minimal, commit and push a coherent checkpoint, and do not create a pull request.

+## QLinear mean/concat recovery orchestration characterization: completed state

+The adjacent six-line `_run_qlinear_mean_concat_recovery_sequence` remains unchanged in production.
+It is a parameterless straight-line closure over only `model_ir`, contains no pass-state scope or control flow, and performs five model-only calls in this exact order: mean/HardSigmoid/MulAdd, QLinear SiLU prefix, QLinear concat/conv propagation, concat pre-QDQ cleanup, and mean/max-pool/concat/conv recovery.
+Its return values continue to be ignored.

+All five targets already have extracted module owners in `mean_hardsigmoid_muladd_layout.py`, `qlinear_silu_prefix_layout.py`, `qlinear_concat_conv_compat.py`, `quantization_cleanup.py`, and `mean_maxpool_concat_layout.py`.
+No lowerer-local composite callback, layout state, diagnostics, or option flag is required for a future phase context.

+The focused `test_flatbuffer_direct_qlinear_recovery_orchestration.py` freezes the helper shape and capture set, all five positional/keyword argument contracts, both zero-argument outer invocations, and their exact neighboring boundaries.
+Validation completed sequentially as follows:

+- focused characterization: `4 passed in 0.18s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 16.98s`;
+- TensorFlow-import-blocked optional boundary: `11 passed in 10.06s`;
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran in this checkpoint.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR-only context and a five-ID immutable invocation specification that imports these owners directly.
+Preserve the historical helper name, its two outer calls and boundaries, and the exact argument/order contract.
+Prove direct builder arguments and instrumented order before changing the lowerer delegate, validate sequentially, commit and push, and do not create a pull request.